Nico-Curti/scorer/README.md

 If you are working without *root* privileges we suggest to use the [`Shut`](https://github.com/Nico-Curti/shut) scripts to easily install all the required dependencies.

+> :warning: The setup file requires the `Cython` package, thus make sure to pre-install them!
+> We are working on some workarounds to solve this issue.

+> :warning: The current installation via pip has no requirements about the version of `setuptools` package.
+> If the already installed version of `setuptools` is `>= 50.*` you can find some troubles during the installation of our package (ref. [issue](https://github.com/Nico-Curti/rFBP/issues/5)).
+> We suggest to temporary downgrade the `setuptools` version to `49.3.0` to workaround this `setuptools` issue.

 ## Prerequisites

 To build the c++ version of the code at least c++14 is required.